KhaledHassan909/Data-Analysis-Projects/README.md

 # Data-Analysis-Projects

-This Repository includes all Data Analysis Projects I hav worked on till now
+This Repository includes all Data Analysis Projects I have worked on till now

 SKills these Projects coverd are:
 * Python 3.0